Pathobiology Courses

 Weekly discussion of current peer-reviewed literature related to pathobiological basis of disease.

-PVS 5303.
+PATH 5303.
 Veterinary Pathology Lecture Series

 1.00 - 3.00 credits.
 May be repeated for a total of 9 credits.
-Prerequisites: None.

 Grading Basis: Graded

 Lectures on veterinary and comparative anatomic pathology organized by animal species or disease classification utilizing lectures on electronic media in the context of a prescribed plan of study.
-May be repeated for credit with change in content
+May be repeated for credit with change in content.

-PVS 5392.
+PATH 5392.
 Practicum in Veterinary Anatomic Pathology

-3.00 credits.
-May be repeated for a total of 18 credits.
 Prerequisites: Open only to veterinarians accepted into the residency program in veterinary pathology.

 Grading Basis: Satisfactory/Unsatisfactory